-Adult GCSE English Language is an exciting course, which offers you the opportunity to develop literacy skills that are essential for higher education or employment.
+This course offers you the opportunity to develop literacy skills that are essential for higher education or gaining employment.

-It is particularly designed for students who wish to achieve a level equivalent to grade 4 (previously grade C) or higher.
+It has been designed for those who wish to achieve a grade 4 (previously grade C) or higher in GCSE English.

 The course uses a varied selection of materials suitable for learners aged 19 or over and aims to help you to improve your communication skills using a variety of different techniques.

 You will be taught using the following methods:

 - Tutor-led sessions

 You will also be required to complete homework outside of your lessons.